DAV1TM/Flappy-Plane/README.md

 # ALert:  This game is for fun.
-Behind it is a tragedy that claimed many lives
+Behind it is a tragedy that claimed many lives.

 ## Flappy Plane Game